entelecheia/eKoNLPy/README.md

 <!-- Links: -->

 `eKoNLPy` is a Korean Natural Language Processing (NLP) Python library specifically designed for economic analysis.
-It extends the functionality of the `MeCab` tagger from KoNLPy to improve the handling of economic terms, financial institutions, and company names, classifying them as single nouns.
+It extends the functionality of the `Mecab` tagger from KoNLPy to improve the handling of economic terms, financial institutions, and company names, classifying them as single nouns.
 Additionally, it incorporates sentiment analysis features to determine the tone of monetary policy statements, such as Hawkish or Dovish.

 > **Note**
 >